Adiabatic Isometric Mapping Algorithm for Embedding 2-Surfaces in Euclidean 3-Space: Conclusion

 The main innovation of the AIM algorithm comes from the guided adiabatic pull-back.
 Although we used triangulated surfaces, similar to the wire mesh of Nollert and Herold, GAP allows us to distinguish between the global minima of smooth and non-smooth polyhedra.
 GAP also prevents the problem of getting trapped in local minima, as seen by Bondarescu, Alcubierre and Seidel, during Newton's method .
 For the surfaces tested, we were capable of reaching residuals on the order of our prescribed tolerance.
 AIM also uses an embedding flow similar to Jasiulek and Korzy\'{n}ski's, but is not restricted to strictly positive scalar curvature surfaces.

-Although AIM does not necessarily produce the convex polyhedron given a convex polyhedral metric, we were capable of defining and producing a smooth embedding.
-Future analysis is planned to provide an upper bound of the deviation from convexity for smooth embeddings produced by AIM.
-This bound should be a function of resolution and curvature of the surface.
+Although AIM does not necessarily produce the convex polyhedron given a convex polyhedral metric, we do produce embeddings that recover much of the extrinsic behavior see in the continuum embedding.
+Although there are many approximate polyhedral representations of the convex Alexandrov polyhedron that our algorithm can produce, we observe that they do not vary significantly between each other.
+We find that this is especially true at higher resolutions.
+Our future plan is to provide an upper bound on the deviation in extrinsic curvature between these essentially equivalent embeddings.

 It was not our goal or intention to optimize the AIM algorithm.
 Its run time and scaling may be significantly improved by using preconditioning for the optimization routines and parallelization.
 We would also like to develop an algorithm that produces well posed triangulation, similar to those made by distmesh, given any compact two metric.
 Since our original interest in isometric embeddings stemmed from computing quasi-local energy in general relativity, we plan to use AIM for this purpose.
+It is also noted that given a suitable triangulation algorithm, AIM should be readily applicable to two surfaces identified within numerical relativity codes that use finite differencing grids.
+One can interpolate to obtain the proper distances of the edges for the triangulation using the grid's metric and coordinates.
+This polyhedral metric can then be embedded into $\mathbb{R}^3$ using AIM.